s8sg/goflow/README.md

 ```

 #### Server Mode
-Similarly you can start your goflow as a server.
+Similarly you can start your GoFlow as a server.
 It only handles the incoming http requests you will
 need to add workers to distribute the workload
 ```go
 fs := &goflow.FlowService{